 A master's degree must be completed within three years.
 (This does not include time to complete bachelor's degree before beginning the master's degree program.)

-Timeframes for a doctoral degree level training varies.
+Timeframes for doctoral degree level training varies.
 Documentation must show that the customer is participating at a full-time status.

 Prorated Time Frames

 When a customer has spent time in a college or university before VR sponsorship, the VR counselor must consider the credit hours already earned that apply to the current degree plan.
-The required timeframes for completion are then based on the institution degree plan that must be based on full time enrolment.
+The required timeframes for completion are then based on the institution degree plan, which must be based on full-time enrollment, unless the full-time enrollment requirement is justified in a case note and approved.
 The VR counselor documents the justification for the prorated time frame in a case note in ReHabWorks (RHW) and includes the agreed-upon time frame in the customer's IPE or IPE amendment.

 C-409: Maximum Payment for Training at a College or University